juanmaperez/encapsulated.io/src/pages/posts/04-values-and-coercion/values-and-coercion.md

 It's been a few times that I have heard someone saying that I should use triple equals when comparing values because in that way I will be comparing not just the value but also the type of that value.

-An example of that case it would be something like comparing a number, maybe 2, with an string like "2".
-Depending how we compare this two values we can get different results.
+An example of that case would be something like comparing a number, maybe 2, with a string like "2".
+Depending on how we compare these two values we can get different results.

-This is called equality between two values where two equals is loosy equality and the three equals is called strict equality
+This is called equality between two values where two equals are loose equality comparison and the three equals are called strict equality

 ```javascript
   console.log(2 == "2") // true